-- 1. Descripti future. - 2.
+- 1. Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the - 2.
 Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB Setting requirements, at the time of this submission and ongoing.